stakater/mto-docs/content/usecases/deploying-templates.md

 # Distributing Resources in Namespaces

-Multi Tenant Operator has three Custom Resources which can cover this usecase using the `Template` CR, depending upon the conditions and preference.
+Multi Tenant Operator has three Custom Resources which can cover this need using the `Template` CR, depending upon the conditions and preference.

 1. TemplateGroupInstance
 2. TemplateInstance